papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 	// start our batch
 	batch.begin();

-	// draw some sprites here
-	batch.draw(tex, 10, 10);
+	// draw some sprites... they will all appear inverted batch.draw(tex, 10, 10);

 	// end our batch